Equal Exchange: Fairly Traded Gourmet Coffee, Tea & Chocolate

 Ashley: What have you gained from your work with CFNE?

-LJ: I am currently the board president of CFNE and it has forced me to stretch a considerable amount.
-I have expanded my knowledge of financial statements, grown my ability to analyze business plans and relied heavily on my facilitation skills.
-My favorite element of this work is that while I am adding and sharpening my skills, I get to contribute to the Co-op Movement here in New England.
+LJ: Being the board president of CFNE forced me to stretch a considerable amount.
+I expanded my knowledge of financial statements, grew my ability to analyze business plans and relied heavily on my facilitation skills.
+My favorite element of the work was that while I was adding and sharpening my skills, I got to contribute to the Co-op Movement here in New England.

 Ashley: If someone in the co-op world should remember one thing about CFNE, what is it?

-LJ: We have 35 years of investing in food systems, supporting co-operatives, worker ownership, and community nonprofits, without one investor losing a penny.
+LJ: CFNE has over 35 years of investing in food systems, supporting co-operatives, worker ownership, and community nonprofits, without one investor losing a penny.

 Ashley: How might someone get involved with CFNE?